V2K9deeksha/IPL_Visuvalisation-Hub-Unveiling-the-Cricket-Carnival-with-Data/README.md

 - [Streamlit Webpage](#streamlit-webpage)
 - [Power BI Dashboards](#power-bi-dashboards)
 - [Team Pages](#team-pages)

 ## To Visit the Webpage
 [Streamlit Page Link](https://iplanalysis-2022.streamlit.app/)

 ## Project Overview

-The main goal of this project is to analyze ball-by-ball data from IPL matches.
-The analysis includes various statistics, trends, and insights derived from the data.
-The results are presented through an interactive webpage created using Streamlit, with additional visualizations provided by Power BI dashboards.
+This project entails a meticulous analysis of ball-by-ball data sourced from the Indian Premier League (IPL).
+Employing web scraping techniques, we've diligently collected this data to construct an engaging and interactive webpage utilizing Streamlit.
+In addition, we've seamlessly integrated Power BI dashboards to elevate the depth and breadth of our visual insights.

 ## Data Collection